BIGJRA/BIGJRA.github.io/rejuv.md

 -   On the fourth floor there is a hidden *Full Heal* and *Mystery Bowl.* Enter the room at the top for a battle.

--   When you regain control, head north and east to get to Dylan’s house.
+-   When you regain control, head north and east to get to Dylan's house.

 -   Use the elevator, then, accept the fast travel offer to get to Route 9.
 Head down to talk to them.

--   Then, watch the scene play out in Dylan’s House.
+-   Then, watch the scene play out in Dylan's House.

 -   Head to the Police Department and talk to the cop.
 This is all we can do in this quest for now, until the next badge.